 BOPS stores its outputs in folders that are automatically created and that integrate perfectly in the structure provided by MOtoNMS software (https://simtk.org/home/motonms).
 We designed the two tools to work in close cooperation to transform the data collected in a motion analysis laboratory into inputs for OpenSim and CEINMS (https://simtk.org/home/ceinms) tools.

 BOPS is released under Apache v2.0 License and freely available to the community without warranty.
 Latest updates can be found on the GitHub repository (https://github.com/RehabEngGroup/BOPS).

 Thanks to the recent join of the Human Movement Biomechanics Laboratory (University of Ottawa, Canada) to the project, the tool has been refined and extensively tested on data from several laboratories and with different combinations of procedures, setups and user choices.
-Their precious contribution have allowed also the addition of the JRA procedure to those already available, and led to release v2.0, a definitely improved and more stable version.
+Their precious contribution has allowed also the addition of the JRA procedure to those already available and led to the release of v2.0, a definitely improved and more stable version.